City of Pittsfield sees increase in structure fires, Chief says they could be avoided

-PITTSFIELD, N.Y.
+PITTSFIELD, Mass.
 (NEWS10) — The City of Pittsfield had three structure fires on Wednesday, and according to the city’s fire chief all of the fires could have been avoided.

 Chief Thomas Sammons said two of the structure fires were related to smoking products that were improperly disposed of and the other was an overloaded extension cord running an air conditioner.